Fickooo/File-Manager/README.md

 # Is it useful?
   It could be!
 # Usage
-  Make sure to enter the correct path and use double \ in front of file and folder names.
+  Make sure to enter the correct path and use `\` in front of file and folder names.